 Dr Alissa Flatley

 Dr. Alissa Flatley is a lecturer in physical geography at UNSW, Canberra.
+She is broadly interested in the interaction and management between human-physical systems.
 Alissa completed her PhD in 2022 at the University of Melbourne where her research examined the geomorphology of small arid zone streams in the Eastern Pilbara, (Western Australia) and implications for mining river relocation designs.
-After her PhD, Alissa worked as a senior tutor, then associate lecturer and research assistant at the University of Melbourne where she supported research projects in cosmogenic isotope analysis and optically stimulated luminescence of Quaternary materials.
+After her PhD, Alissa worked as an associate lecturer and research assistant at the University of Melbourne where she supported research projects in cosmogenic isotope analysis and optically stimulated luminescence of Quaternary materials.
 After a brief period of time spent in Wales, she joined UNSW Canberra in early 2025.

 - Publications